 Q: When will the library reopen?
 What will that look like?

-A: The libraries are scheduled to reopen on March 1, 2021.
+A: The libraries are currently open and are extending hours on May 3.
 The library hours will be Monday – Thursday 11 AM – 6 PM and Saturdays at the Frostburg and South Cumberland Libraries from 11 AM- 5 PM.
 These hours and services available are subject to change as library administration continues to assess library staffing, facilities, resources, and supplies as well as local health statistics related to the COVID-19 pandemic.
 Just as libraries are unique in offering shared spaces and resources, open to all, we are uniquely challenged when it comes to reopening all of our services.

 Q: Why is the LaVale Library remaining closed?

 A: Due to the overlapping time frame between gradual reopening and preparing the library for renovation, the decision has been made to keep the LaVale Library closed, and not reopen the branch before renovation begins.
 More information about the transition of LaVale Library’s collections and services will be available in the coming weeks.
 If you have an arrived item, or items set for pickup at the LaVale Library, we will be contacting you shortly to arrange pickup at another location.